fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

     *exec* - The command that will be executed at the device.
 Device executes the command as received.

-***NOTE*** The comma-separated values must be ordered such that the 'filedesc' and 'write' objects are one after the other pair-wise, followed by the 'exec' commands.
+***NOTE***: The comma-separated values must be ordered such that the 'filedesc' and 'write' objects are one after the other pair-wise, followed by the 'exec' commands.

 - `devmod` Device ServiceInfo module: This module supports multiple messages as listed down in the protocol specification, that are sent to the Owner as Device ServiceInfo.
 A sample format looks like 'devmod:active=1'.